JulienDupont76/CS-470/README.md

 ## Future Improvements

 Current system only utilizes pre-trained models, so it is advisable to finetune both CLIP or SBERT on your specific domain or use case.
-To improve both text embedding and image embedding quality and overcome the limitations of CLIP, it is worth exploring utilization of separate CNN instead of CLIP, however some limitation to watch out for include difficulty of communication between separate models.
+To overcome the limitations of CLIP and improve both text and image embedding quality, it is worth exploring utilization of separate CNN instead of CLIP, however some limitation to watch out for include difficulty of communication between separate models.
 Some more robust filters for image and text content of scraped pages could improve extraction and classification quality.
 Since the current system only scrapes the top-N search resutls of the Web search, it is worth experimenting with internal search of each results for the pages that align with the search query for a deeper scraping performance.

 ## Team